automata-network/eliza/packages/plugin-dcap/README.md

 - Generate DCAP attestation on SGX using the `sgxAttestationProvider` provided by the [plugin-sgx](https://github.com/elizaOS/eliza/tree/develop/packages/plugin-sgx).
 - Submit and verify DCAP attestation on-chain.

+## Future Features(Coming soon)
+- Support to verify DCAP attestation on more EVM networks.
+- Support to verify DCAP attestation on Solana.
+- Support to topup the wallet before submitting the DCAP attestation on testnets.

 ## Installation

 ```bash